What Is an AI Perfume Advisor? A 2026 Field Guide

 | Database size | <500 fragrances, designer only | 3,000+ across designer, niche, and indie |

-| Note taxonomy | Family-level (woody, floral) | Atomic-note level (bergamot, oud, white musk) |
+| Note depth | Family labels only (woody, floral) | Every note named (bergamot, oud, white musk) |

 | Reasoning | "Recommended for you" | Written rationale citing specific notes |